-Japan is one of the safest places on the planet, which is another reason it is the closet place to paradise.
+Japan is one of the safest places on the planet, which is another reason it is the closest place to paradise.

 In a recent report by the World Economic Forum, Japan ranks in the 4th place, but that is mostly because it is a country prone to natural disasters.
 Ask any tourist in Japan what they like most about Japan and many of them will say safety.

 Safety is ingrained in the culture here, sometimes to what may seem a ridiculous level.
 Here is a recent example.
 This 15-second ad, from a soft drinks company, has been pulled off the air after numerous complaints from viewers.
 Can you guess what the complaints were about?